 You can add any of these custom field types to your cards

-Most field types are pretty self-explanatory, but the dropdowns require a little more attention.
+Most field types are pretty self-explanatory, but the dropdowns require a little more explanation.
 What most people miss the first time they use them is that they can set a colour for each of the options by clicking on the little grey box next to each option.

 This is worth doing as that colour can then get pulled through elsewhere in Trello and helps your custom dropdowns fully replace labels if you have been using those.